kianwoon/ai_projects_sys_monitoring/readme.md

 For further details on the configuration, refer to the `service_config.json` file.

+## Version 1.2 Updates

+## Features Added
+- Improved OCR extraction accuracy by implementing morphological line removal techniques.
+- Adjusted rectangle height from 2x to 1.65x the circle height for better visual alignment.

+## Bug Fixes
+- Resolved issues with OCR not recognizing multiple lines of text.

+## Documentation Updates
+- Updated README.md to reflect the new features and usage instructions.

 ## Usage

 1. Position your camera to capture the Grafana dashboard clearly